skip to Main Content

 Training and requirements for the sport pilot certificate do not include flight at towered airports, but sport pilots can fly into control towered airports with additional training and endorsements.

 There is no difference in the piloting ability (stick and rudder skills) between a sport pilot and private pilot.
 The flying standards are the same.
 However, sport pilots are not required to have training in a number of areas which reduces the minimum required training time by half.

 This is an overview from the knowledge test questions and the PTS (practical test standards) or Checkride of the additional subjects the private pilot must be trained and tested:

 Private Pilot Wanting to Become a Sport Pilot

-A Private Pilot using a drivers license as medical eligibility is a Sport Pilot.
-You must operate using the Sport Pilot privileges and limitations per 61.315, fly a Light-Sport Aircraft (LSA) and must have a flight review (in a LSA) similar to private pilots.
-Private Pilots operating as Sport Pilots can operate in tower controlled airspace without the additional “airspace endorsement” required by Sport Pilots.
-The Private Pilot certificate demonstrates the knowledge and skill to operate within tower controlled airspace per 61.303 (A) 2 ii.
+A Private Pilot using a driver’s license as medical eligibility is a Sport Pilot.
+You must operate using the Sport Pilot privileges and limitations per 61.315, fly a Light-Sport Aircraft (LSA) and must have a flight review (in an LSA) similar to private pilots.

 Can sport pilot training be used for private pilot training?